 Outlaw quadrupeds include the feral hog, an invasive species which has caused severe crop and land damage throughout the state, as well coyotes and armadillos.
 Licensed hunters may take outlaw quadrupeds year-round during legal shooting hours.
-These quadrupeds, along with nutria and beaver, may be taken at night on private property by the landowner or his lessee or agent, with the landowner's written permission and contact information in his possession, during certain times of the year; individuals must also have a permit (see below) for nighttime take of these animals from September 1 through the last day of February.
+These quadrupeds, along with nutrias and beavers, may be taken year-round at night on private property by the landowner or his lessee or agent, with the landowner's written permission and contact information in his possession.
+Additional requirements apply; please see below for more information.

 — Feral Hog Task Force —

 The Louisiana Feral Hog Management Advisory Task Force was created to advise LDWF, the Louisiana Department of Agriculture and Forestry, the Louisiana Wildlife and Fisheries Commission, and the Louisiana Legislature on the management and control of feral hogs in Louisiana.